rovercode/rovercode/www/docs/detailed-usage.rst

     # first, navigate to the rovercode root diretory (same level as the Dockerfile), then
     $ echo ROVERCODE_WEB_URL=https://beta.rovercode.com/ >> .env

-When you start rovercode, it will register itselft with `beta.rovercode.com`.
+When you start rovercode, it will register itself with `beta.rovercode.com`.

 develop rovercode and rovercode-web on the same machine at the same time
 --------------------------------------------------------------------------